gvwilson/sdxpy/src/intro/index.md

 Data files and program output are shown like this:
 {: .continue}

+[% inc file="data_sample.yml" %]

 [% inc file="output_sample.out" %]

-[% inc file="data_sample.yml" %]

-We use `...` to show where lines have been omitted, and occasionally wrap lines in unnatural ways to make them fit on the page.
+We use `...` to show where lines have been omitted, and occasionally break lines in unnatural ways to make them fit on the page.
+Where we do this,
-Where we need to break lines for the same reason, we end all but the last line with a single backslash `\`.
+we end all but the last line with a single backslash `\`.
-The full listings are all available in [our Git repository][book_repo] and [on our website][book_site].

 Finally,
 we write functions as `function_name` rather than `function_name()`.
 The latter is more common,